Log-normal distribution: Characteristic function and moment generating function

-This can be derived by letting $z = \tfrac{\ln x - \mu}{\sigma} - n \sigma$ within the integral.
 However, the log-normal distribution is not determined by its moments.
 This implies that it cannot have a defined moment generating function in a neighborhood of zero.
 Indeed, the expected value $\operatorname{E}[e^{t X}]$ is not defined for any positive value of the argument $t$, since the defining integral diverges.

 The characteristic function $\operatorname{E}[e^{i t X}]$ is defined for real values of t, but is not defined for any complex value of t that has a negative imaginary part, and hence the characteristic function is not analytic at the origin.
 Consequently, the characteristic function of the log-normal distribution cannot be represented as an infinite convergent series.
 In particular, its Taylor formal series diverges: